-An initial draft of the revised SPM was posted for a 30-day comment period from June text boxes within the revised SPM and a white paper.
+An initial draft of the revised SPM was posted for a 30-day comment period from June 20, 2012 until July 19, 2012.
+To support the proposed revisions, NERC provided explanatory text boxes within the revised SPM and a white paper.
 The original SPIG recommendations were posted for additional background information and rationale.
-NERC reviewed 48 sets of comments, including comments from approximately 128 different people from approximately following revisions were made to the SPM:
+NERC reviewed 48 sets of comments, including comments from approximately 128 different people from approximately 100 companies representing all 10 industry segments.
+As a result of the comments, the following revisions were made to the SPM: